LAION-AI/Open-Assistant/README.md

 ## Do you want to try ?

-If you are interested in taking a look at the current state of the project.
-You can set up an entire stack needed to run **Open-Assistant**, including the website, backend, and associated dependent services.
+If you are interested in taking a look at the current state of the project, You can set up an entire stack needed to run **Open-Assistant**, including the website, backend, and associated dependent services.

-To start the demo, run this, in root directory:
+To start the demo, Run this in the root directory of the repository:

 ```sh
 docker compose up --build